State / Territory Benefits - Missouri

-Eligibility: Veteran must have lived in Missouri for 180 days, meet the criteria for Veteran status established by the United States Department of Veterans Affairs, and require skilled nursing services.
+Eligibility: To be eligible for admission to a Missouri Veterans Home, a Veteran during his or her lifetime must have lived in Missouri for 180 days, meet the criteria for Veteran status established by the United States Department of Veterans Affairs, and require institutional health care services.

 The Veteran must have been a resident of the State of Missouri for at least 180 days at some point in his/her life